nojb/ocaml-c0/README.md

 }
 ```

-We can see the see the three phases of the compiler that are implemented so far
+We can see the three phases of the compiler that are implemented so far
 (parsing, elaboration & translation into bytecode) by running
 ```sh
 ./main.native -dparsetree -dlambda -dinstr file.c0